|PORR Tunnelbau GmbH in a consortium

-The Wienerwald Tunnel is part of the four-track expansion of the western railway (Westbahn) between Vienna and St. Pölten.
+The Wienerwald Tunnel is part of the four-track expansion of the western railway, the so-called Westbahn, between Vienna and St. Pölten.
 The stretch is built to handle speeds of up to 250km/h.

 9,552 tubbing rings, each consisting of six segments, were installed on the approximate 22km of tunnel tubes.
 For this, around 57,000 prefab concrete parts had to be produced every day, corresponding to 120 elements per day.
 To be able to supply this enormous amount of material, a tubbing production facility was set up directly on site – at the west portal of the tunnel.